≡ Menu

 The dog food contains:

-Thod dog food also contains a significant amount of meat which is always a plus point for large dogs.
+Thod dog food also contains a lot of meat, which is always a plus point for large dogs.

 Now, it’s time to weigh the pros against the cons.